LiquidSalonDao/liquid-salon-docs/docs/PCD.md

 #### Price Reblancing

-When LUSD < $1,
+When lsUSD < $1,

-- Debt holders are motived to purchase LUSD and pay the debt with less dollars
+- Debt holders are motived to purchase lsUSD and pay the debt with less dollars
-- Non-debt holders will buy LUSD and sell it to PCD with some fees
+- Non-debt holders will buy lsUSD and sell it to PCD with some fees

-When LUSD > $1,
+When lsUSD > $1,

-- Debt holders are motived to sell LUSD in the market
+- Debt holders are motived to sell lsUSD in the market
-- Non-debt holders will open a position and sell LUSD in the market
+- Non-debt holders will open a position and sell lsUSD in the market